SaumikDana/Summer-Intern-Siemens/README.md

 ## *Overview*

 This Python code simulates the temperature distribution in a domain during an additive manufacturing process, where a laser beam is used to melt a material and create a microslice layer by layer.
 The code uses the finite element method to solve the heat equation with convection, conduction, and heat generation terms.
 The toolpath information is read in from an Excel file, and the temperature is computed for each segment of the toolpath.
-Requirements

 The code requires the following Python packages to be installed:

 - dolfin
 - matplotlib